 - 15.1.
 You may authorise us, if we agree, to issue an additional Visa Debit Card to an additional cardholder - 15.2.
 You will be liable for all transactions carried out by this cardholder. - 15.3.
 We will give each additional cardholder a separate pass code. - 15.4.
 You must ensure that any additional cardholders protect their Visa Debit Card and pass code in the same way as these ePayments Conditions of Use require you to protect the Visa Debit Card and pass code. - 15.5.
 To cancel the additional Visa Debit Card you must notify us.

-However, this cancellation may not be effective until the additional Visa Debit Card is returned to us or you have taken all reasonable steps to have the additional Visa Debit Card returned to us. - 15.6.
-You will not be liable for the continued use of the additional Visa Debit Card from the date that you have: - (a) notified us that you want it cancelled; and - (b) taken all reasonable steps to have the additional Visa Debit Card returned to us.
+You will be liable for any transactiions you have authorised on the card before the card is cancelled.